 How is Doxycycline Tablets Supplied

-Doxycycline Tablets USP, 100 mg are yellow, film coated, caplets, debossed "LCI" on one face and "1338" on the other face.
+Doxycycline Tablets, USP 100 mg are a yellow, film coated, round, biconvex tablet, debossed "par" on one side and "093" on the other side.
 Each tablet contains doxycycline monohydrate equivalent to 100 mg of doxycycline.
 They are supplied as follows:

 Treatment of various animal species with this class of drugs has also resulted in the induction of thyroid hyperplasia in the following: in rats and dogs (minocycline), in chickens (chlortetracycline) and in rats and mice (oxytetracycline).
 Adrenal gland hyperplasia has been observed in goats and rats treated with oxytetracycline.

 - Friedman JM and Polifka JE.
 Teratogenic Effects of Drugs.
 A Resource for Clinicians (TERIS).
 Baltimore, MD: The Johns Hopkins University Press: 2000: 149-195.

 - Cziezel AE and Rockenbauer M. Teratogenic study of doxycycline.
 Obstet Gynecol 1997; 89: 524-528.

 - Horne HW Jr. and Kundsin RB.
 The role of mycoplasma among 81 consecutive pregnancies: a prospective study.
 Int J Fertil 1980; 25: 315-317.

 - Hale T. Medications and Mothers Milk.
 9th edition.
 Amarillo, TX: Pharmasoft Publishing 2000; 225-226.

 |Labeler - Strides Pharma Science Limited (650738743)|

 Frequently asked questions